 Who does not want more than one pair of beautiful running shoes – here is your perfect excuse!

 6. Best Running Shoe Stores - we recommend...

 With all the information on our site, it will make it easy for you to buy a shoe on line.
 Next to each review, we have a link to our favorite running stores where you can support great running specialist stores by purchasing from them.
-But we also offer you that option to buy from the big accounts like Zappos, Amazon and Zalando if you want the option.

 If you want to contact us directly – email us at firstname.lastname@example.org